-Australia pension fund reviewing tobacco stakeOctober 25th, 2012 in Health /
+Australia pension fund reviewing tobacco stakeOctober 25, 2012 in Medicine & Health / Health

 The Australian government's pension fund for public servants said Thursday it was reviewing its investment in tobacco shares following the passage of plain packaging laws in a bid to curb smoking.